 For information on importing exotic animals into the U.S., see information from the Centers for Disease Control and Prevention (CDC).

 Smuggling certain items into or out of the country can be a serious violation of federal law.
-Whether you are being accused of trying to bring exotic animal into the country or illegally importing dangerous street drugs, you’ll want a federal criminal defense expert on your side to explain the law.
-Learn more today with a free initial case evaluation by a federal criminal defense attorney.
+Whether you're being accused of trying to bring an exotic animal into the country or illegally importing dangerous street drugs, you’ll want an expert on your side to explain the law and prepare your defense.
+Reach out to an experienced criminal defense attorney near you to find out how he or she can help.